 Should I visit Columbus or Chattanooga?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
-You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.
+While not always famous for it's sights and attractions, visitors will be pleasantly surprised by what they find here.

 Located on the Tennessee River near the border of the U.S. state of Georgia, Chattanooga is Tennessee's fourth largest city and a major transportation hub.
 The city has received national recognition for the renaissance of its once dilapidated downtown and redevelopment of its riverfront, including the restoration of the historic Walnut Street Bridge.